indifferend/yii2-moderation/README.md

 Configuration
 -------------

-To enable moderation for a model, use the `indifferentmoviegoer\moderation\ModerationBehavior` behavior and add the `status` and `moderated_by` columns to your model's table.
+To enable moderation for a model, use the `indifferend\moderation\ModerationBehavior` behavior and add the `status` and `moderated_by` columns to your model's table.

 Create a migration to add the new columns.
 Example Migration: